First order Martingale model risk and semi-static hedging: Numerical Illustrations

-We first explore the impact of the martingale constraint on these sensitives through the example $g(\mu) := \E^\mu \big[ ( X_2 - X_1 )^{+} \big]$, we assume that all our results can be extended to such $g$ even though $ \partial_x \delta_m g $ is not continuous, see remark $11$ of \cite{bartl2021sensitivity} for further discussions).
+We first explore the impact of the martingale constraint on sensitivities through the example $g(\mu) := \E^\mu \big[ ( X_2 - X_1 )^{+} \big]$.
+We assume that all our results can be extended to such $g$ even though $ \partial_x \delta_m g $ is not continuous (see remark $11$ of \citeauthor{bartl2021sensitivity} \cite{bartl2021sensitivity} for further discussions and a proof).

-For this particular function $g$, it turns out that the Bachelier model induces sensitivities which are constant in the volatility parameter:
+For this particular function $g$, it turns out that the Bachelier model induces sensitivities that are constant in the volatility parameter:

 and similarly under the martingale Wasserstein ball:

 and the adapted martingale Wasserstein version: